Department of Energy COVID-19 Workplace Safety Plan

 Federal and contractor employees should adhere strictly to CDC, state, and local guidelines before, during, and after travel, regardless of whether the travel is personal or for official business.

 Private transportation for official travel, when practical, is preferred over the use of public or other communal transportation, in combination with other safety/security guidance.
 Exceptions are allowed for work related job functions (such as utility specialty trucks).

 Official domestic and international travel is limited to only mission critical trips and will be conducted in accordance with applicable CDC guidance and the January 21, 2021, Executive Order Promoting COVID-19 Safety in Domestic and International Travel.
 Utilizing a risk-based, data-driven assessment process, domestic travel must be approved by the Head of the Departmental Element or their designee.
-International air travel, which requires Under Secretary (or equivalent) approval or their designee, will also require a recent negative COVID-19 test result prior to departure and quarantine on arrival, consistent with CDC guidelines.
+International air travel requires approval by the Under Secretary (or equivalent) or their designee.
 Travel in connection with permanent change of station may be authorized by the Heads of Departmental Elements or their designee for critical personnel.

-Individuals may be required to stay at home for a period of time after official or personal travel before they are allowed to return to the workplace, as well as following any applicable testing guidance.
-Federal employees who return from official travel will be required to telework upon return for the duration of the CDC quarantine period.
+Individuals who are not fully vaccinated may be required to stay at home for a period of time after official or personal travel before they are allowed to return to the workplace, as well as following any applicable testing guidance.
+Federal employees who are not fully vaccinated will be required to telework upon return from official travel for the duration of the CDC quarantine period.
 Employees who return from personal travel will be required to telework during any applicable CDC quarantine period.
 Employees who are not telework eligible must work with their management on an appropriate work status to mitigate impacts to the mission of their office to the greatest extent possible.